 SEL Strategy #4 – Journaling / Coloring

 Journaling is another great social-emotional activity that teachers could benefit from in their everyday lives!
-There are tons of different ways to journal that can keep your mindset positive.
+Journaling doesn’t have to mean spilling every detail of your day, though.
+While writing about the negative aspects of your life can help you vent, there are tons of different ways to journal that can keep your mindset positive.
 Below are a few ideas:

 - Create a gratitude list